coderapex/DevRef/CSS/README.md

 Let us look at the `column` and `row` settings in a little more detail:

 - `grid-template-columns: 35vw 35vw;` - sets the number of columns and the width of the columns.
 The numbers implicitly indicate the number of columns the grid will have.
 This grid will have two columns.
+  - Alternatively you can use `repeat()` syntax if you are creating columns with equal widths.
+The syntax would be `grid-template-columns: repeat(3, 100px;`.
 - `grid-template-rows: 45vh 45vh;` - sets the number of rows and their widths.
 This grid will have two rows.
+  - Alternatively you can use `repeat()` syntax if you are creating rows with equal widths.
+The syntax would be `grid-template-rows: repeat(3, 100px;`.
+  - Defining the rows in the above ways limits the number of rows that a grid can have.
+We can automate the row generation with `grid-auto-rows: minmax(100px, auto)`.
 - `grid-gap: 15px;` - sets the gap between the columns and rows.

 ### Grid Areas